RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 - `date_created` - The date in RFC3339 format that the model build was created
 - `date_updated` - The date in RFC3339 format that the model build was updated
 - `url` - The url of the model build resource

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the model build
+- `update` - (Defaults to 10 minutes) Used when updating the model build
+- `read` - (Defaults to 5 minutes) Used when retrieving the model build
+- `delete` - (Defaults to 10 minutes) Used when deleting the model build

+!> When polling is enabled, each request is constrained by the read timeout defined above